upday/upday.github.io/_posts/blog/2016-05-16-mvvm_rx_common_mistakes.md

 published: false
 ---

-MVVM + RxJava is a great formula for an app architecture, in upday we recognised this and used it in our app which made it escalable and maintanable.
-But not all that giltters is gold and this decision also brought us some problems in form of mistakes.
+MVVM + RxJava is a great formula for an app architecture, in upday we recognised this and used it in our app making it escalable and maintanable.
+But not all that giltters is gold and this decision also brought us some problems.
 In this post I'd like to share a couple of mistakes we made while using this type of architecture and how to avoid them.

 ## Expose states and not events